MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 About 10 seconds into the ride and about 5 meters down the hill I suddenly had a feeling that this might not be a good idea.
 While my skateboard was doing really well and rapidly picking up speed, it occurred to me that there were a few things I hadn't considered.

 Firstly, the road down this hill came to an abrupt stop at the bottom as it joined a T Junction.
 Cars traveling along the bottom of the hill had zero visibility of anything coming down it.
-This was fine for cars that could break, but not so great for a skateboard.

 Secondly, and probably more importantly, I wasn't dressed for the occasion.
 I was wearing shorts and a T-Shirt with no protective gear.